-The Foundation is a nonprofit organization that prepares its financial statements in conformity with U.S. generally accepted accounting principles as prescribed by FASB, including FASB Statement 117, Financial Statements of Not-for-Profit Organizations.
+The Foundation is a nonprofit organization that prepares its financial statements in conformity with U.S. generally accepted accounting principles as prescribed by the Financial Accounting Standards Board (FASB), including FASB Statement 117, Financial Statements of Not-for-Profit Organizations.
 As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition and presentation features.
 Reclassifications have been made to convert the Foundation's financial information to GASB presentation format.